-Using two flat shoelaces on top of each other, or using a single shoelace with different colors on the front and back, will alternate those colors up the shoe.
+Two flat shoelaces on top of each other, or one shoelace with different colors on the front and back, will alternate those colors up the shoe.

 • Start with two different colored flat shoelaces, each the correct length for that shoe.

 • Hold both flat shoelaces together to resemble a double-thickness, double-sided shoelace.